MightyCall Mobile MightyCall Mobile AppGoogle Play

 User reviews

-Reviewers had good things to say about how the service was user friendly and that the customer service was top notch.
+Reviewers had good things to say about how user-friendly the service was and about the top-notch customer service.
 However, some had negative comments about the mobile app.

-Just about halfway down our VoIP phone Canada comparison list, we have OpenPhone.
-Like Net2Phone, they advertise as a one stop shop for business communications.
-And they are not wrong: whether you want to call Vancouver or Ontario, they are one of the companies you should consider going with when looking for a company which can keep you connected with your clientele.
+Just about halfway down our VoIP phone Canada comparison list, we have Quo, formerly OpenPhone.
+Like Net2Phone, they advertise as a one-stop shop for business communications.
+And they are not wrong: whether you want to call Vancouver or Ontario, they are one of the companies you should consider going with when looking for a company that can keep you connected with your clientele.

 Why we picked it

-OpenPhone tries hard to make itself more than a place to make calls – and on that front they succeed.
-Their SMS software is intuitive, and does not feel like an add-on which they felt would be necessary; rather, it seems thought through and a real part of the software.
+OpenPhone (Quo) tries hard to make itself more than a place to make calls – and on that front, they succeed.
+Their SMS software is intuitive and does not feel like an add-on; rather, it feels well thought out and a real part of the software.

 Best for